Strongly proportional division

-A strongly-proportional division (sometimes called super-proportional division) is a kind of a fair division.
+A strongly proportional division (sometimes called super-proportional division or super-fair division) is a kind of a fair division.
 It is a division of resources among n partners, in which the value received by each partner is strictly more than his/her due share of 1/n of the total value.
-Formally, in a strongly-proportional division of a resource C among n partners, each partner i, with value measure Vi, receives a share Xi such that$V_i(X_i) > V_i(C)/n$.Obviously, a strongly-proportional division does not exist when all partners have the same value measure.
+Formally, in a strongly proportional division of a resource C among n partners, each partner i, with value measure Vi, receives a share Xi such that$V_i(X_i) > V_i(C)/n$.Obviously, a strongly proportional division does not exist when all partners have the same value measure.
 The best condition that can always be guaranteed is $V_i(X_i) \geq V_i(C)/n$, which is the condition for a plain proportional division.
 However, one may hope that, when different agents have different valuations, it may be possible to use this fact for the benefit of all players, and give each of them strictly more than their due share.